-Born in Moreton in 1885, Alfred Howes was the youngest of 10 children to Alfred and Elizabeth Howes.
+Born in Moreton in 1885, Alfred Howes was the eldest of ten children to Alfred and Elizabeth Howes.

 With no known burial place, he is commemorated on the Basra Memorial in Iraq.
 He is remembered on the Thame and Moreton war memorials, and also on the St Mary’s church and All Saints’ Church memorial boards.